 - Do your research by using online portals such as True Car that compare similar sold vehicles in your area.

 - Consider the car that meets your needs rather than the interest rate that does.

-- If you finance through the dealership, remember you can refinance with your credit union at any time.
+- If you choose dealership financing, remember you can refinance with your credit union at any time.

 Share this post